 Problem Causes and Solutions The heater indicator LED stays red but the temperature does not increase The display does not show "cutout" nor displays an incorrect bath temperature, but the controller otherwise appears to operate normally.
 The problem may be either insufficient heating or no heating at all or too much cooling.
 The heater power setting being too low, especially at higher operating temperatures, may cause insufficient heating.
 Switching to the higher heater power switch setting, if available, may solve the problem.
 Try reducing cooling capacity by increasing the cooling temperature, switching the cooling power switch to "LOW", or switching off the cooling altogether.
 One or more burned out heaters or blown heater fuses may also cause this problem.
 If the heaters seem to be burned out, contact an Authorized Service Center (see Section 1.3) for assistance.
-The controller display flashes "cutout" and the heater does not operate The display flashes " ${c \cup E \circ \cup E}$ " alternately with the process temperature.
+The controller display flashes "cukouk" and the heater does not operate The display flashes " c u E o u E" alternately with the process temperature.
 If the process temperature displayed seems grossly in error, consult the following problem: 'The display flashes "cutout" and an incorrect process temperature'.
 Normally, the cutout disconnects power to the heater when the bath temperature exceeds the cutout set-point causing the temperature to drop back down to a safe value.
 If the cutout mode is set to "AUTO", the heater switches back on when the temperature drops.
-If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cutout is manually reset by the operator, see Section 9.8, Cutout.
+If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cutout is manually reset by the operator, see Section 9.10, Cutout.
 Check that the cutout set-point is adjusted to 10 or 20°C above the maximum bath operating temperature and that the cutout mode is set as desired.
-If the cutout activates when the bath temperature for the cutout does not reset when the bath temperature drops and it is manually reset, then the cutout circuitry or the cutout uthermocouple sensor may be faulty or disconnected.
-Contact a Hart Authorized Service Center (see Section 1.3) for assistance.
+If the cutout activates when the bath temperature is well below the cutout set-point or the cutout does not reset when the bath temperature drops and it is manually reset, then the cutout circuitry or the cutout thermocouple sensor may be faulty or disconnected.
+Contact an Authorized Service Center (see Section 1.3) for assistance.